jerichomata/flask-music-classifier/readme.md

 3. Run `npm start`
 4. See the web interface at http://localhost:3000/

 App is ready to use.
+You can upload audio file in `.wav` format and click `Classify.`

 It can take a while or a short time to classify songs.
 If it takes longer that a minute the first time you try to run the app, restart the python and react programs and try again.

 It should work after restarting once.
 No prediction will be returned the first time you try to classify,